spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/before-starting.rst

 This tutorial is intended to be run following the previous :ref:`lesion-segmentation` tutorial, as computing the lesion statistics relies on segmented lesion mask.

-You can either run :ref:`lesion-segmentation` tutorial first, or download the necessary files below:
+You can either run the :ref:`lesion-segmentation` tutorial first, or download the necessary files below:

 #.
 Make sure that you have the following files in your working directory: